-Dr. Mike A. Musso can usually fit you for a custom retainer during the same session where your braces are removed.
-To do this he might want to take few x-rays and take an impression or your bite pattern.
+Dr. Mike Musso can usually fit you for a custom retainer during the same session where your braces are removed.
+To do this they might want to take few x-rays and take an impression or your bite pattern.

 When you first start wearing a retainer, your mouth might produce more saliva for a few days.
 This is natural and after a while your mouth will adapt and things will return to normal.
 You should expect to wear your retainer for about as long as you were wearing braces.